atlassian-labs/FSRT/README.md

 Usage: fsrt [OPTIONS] [DIRS]...

 Arguments:
   [DIRS]...
 The directory to scan.
-Assumes there is a `manifest.ya?ml` file in the top level directory, and that the source code is located in `src/`
+Assumes there is a `manifest.yaml` file in the top level directory, and that the source code is located in `src/`

   Options:
     -d, --debug
         --dump-ir <DUMP_IR>           Dump the IR for the specified function.
     -dt, --dump-dt <DUMP_DOM_TREE>    Dump the Dominator Tree for the specified app -f, --function <FUNCTION>         A specific function to scan.
 Must be an entrypoint specified in `manifest.yml` -h, --help                        Print help information
     -V, --version                     Print version information
 ```

 ## Installation